bifocalpirate/barnsley-fern/README.md

 ![alt tag](https://raw.githubusercontent.com/skrillex581/barnsley-fern/master/fern-img.gif)

 This application draws an IFS fractal.
-By default it draws a barnsley ferns.
+By default it draws a barnsley fern.
 Play around with the ruleset, or add your own, to explore additional fractals.

 * https://en.wikipedia.org/wiki/Barnsley_fern
 * https://en.wikipedia.org/wiki/Iterated_function_system

+Thanks to the people behind [p5.js](https://p5js.org) and [Quicksettings.js](https://github.com/bit101/quicksettings)

+While you can edit rules using the sliders, and add additional rules that part isn't well tested.
+You're welcome to create a fork.